-% Senior Notes Due 2026
+6.125% Senior Notes Due 2026

-TransMontaigne Partners L.P., or the Partnership, and TLP Finance Corp., a wholly owned subsidiary of the Partnership, are offering \$300,000,000 aggregate principal amount of the "notes".
-Interest on the notes is payable on andTLP Finance Corp., a wholly owned subsidiary of the Partnership, are offering \$300,000,000 aggregate principal amount of , 2018.
-The notes will mature on , 2018.
-The notes will mature on , 2026.% senior notes due 2026, or
+TransMontaigne Partners L.P., or the Partnership, and TLP Finance Corp., a wholly owned subsidiary of the Partnership, are offering \$300,000,000 aggregate principal amount of 6.125% senior notes due 2026, or the "notes".
+Interest on the notes is payable on February 15 and August 15 of each year, beginning on August 15, 2018.
+The notes will mature on February 15, 2026.

-We may redeem some or all of the notes at any time on or after may redeem some or all of the notes at any time prior to unpaid interest to, but not including, the redemption date as described herein.
-In addition, before redemption price equal to specific kinds of changes of control, we may be required to repurchase all or a portion of the notes.
+We may redeem some or all of the notes at any time on or after February 15, 2021 at the redemption prices set forth and as described under the caption "Description of Notes - Optional Redemption," and we may redeem some or all of the notes at any time prior to February 15, 2021, at a price equal to 100% of the aggregate principal amount of the notes redeemed, plus a "make-whole" premium and accrued and unpaid interest to, but not including, the redemption date as described herein.
+In addition, before February 15, 2021, we may redeem up to 35% of the aggregate principal amount of outstanding notes at the redemption price equal to 106.125% of the aggregate principal amount of the notes redeemed with an amount equal to the net cash proceeds from certain equity offerings.
+If we sell certain of our assets or experience specific kinds of changes of control, we may be required to repurchase all or a portion of the notes.